micnncim/speakerdeck-searcher/README.md

 The CLI searcher for [Speaker Deck](https://speakerdeck.com).

-Currently support only searching user stared decks.
+Currently supports only searching user stared decks.
-This tool searches decks by a query word for titles (e.g. Kubernetes).
+This tool searches decks by a query word for titles (e.g. kubernetes) and supports insenstive case.

 ## Installation